 7. Markan "Fictions & Changes for the Sake of Change"

-8. Implications of Semitic Matthew's Translation into Greek
+8. Implications of Semitic Matthew's Translation

 9. Summary: Character Profile of the Writer of Mark